LOUDO56/PyMacroRecord/TUTORIAL.md

 The value 0 in all three fields means you are disabling them, putting more than 0 in one field will enable them.

+### Schedule
+To schedule your macro, go to `Options` -> `Playback` -> `Scheduled` and you will have three value.
+Hours, Minutes and Seconds.

+The value 0 in all three fields means you are disabling them, putting more than 0 in one field will enable them.

 ### Delay
 To add a delay between repeats, go to `Options` -> `Playback` -> `Delay` and you can set the delay in seconds.